zcattacz/PJON_wiki/Home.md

 | 1 |0|0000|11|0 || 1 |0|00000|1|00|| 1 |0|0|1|000000|| 1 |0|0|1|0000|1|0|
 |___|_|____|__|__||___|_|_____|_|__||___|_|_|_|______||___|_|_|_|____|_|_|
 ```
+A packet contains the recipient id, the length of the packet, its content and at last the CRC byte.
 A standard packet transmission is a bidirectional communication between two devices that can be divided in 3 different phases: **channel state analysis**, **transmission** and **response**.
 In the first phase the bus is analyzed by transmitter (reading 10 logical bits).
 If the 10 bits are all zero the channel is considered free and transmission phase starts.